 Make sure to order the oversized house mojito (a jumbo 40 ouncer for $10!).
 It was the best mojito I had in Havana, yep I’m gonna say it – even better than the most famous place to drink this classic beverage, Hotel Nacional.

 They are only open Thursday thru Sunday (from 8pm-3am), so plan your itinerary accordingly, because this is the one of the not to miss places to visit!!!
 Also, right next door is El Cocinero, a great place for dinner before or after your Fabrica de Arte Cubano visit.

 6. ✦ Ride in a Vintage Convertible

-It would almost be a sin to leave Havana without taking a ride in a snazzy classic convertible—it’s the top thing to do.
+It would almost be a sin to leave Havana without taking a ride in a snazzy classic convertible-it’s the top thing to do.
 Havana is essentially a living museum for classic cars after American cars were imported into Cuba for about 50 years in the early 20th century.
 If I had the money, I would love to transport one of these back to America with me with the help of transportation services like Cars Relo.
 These pretty vintage cars will tempt you by cruising up and down the avenues in all their glory.

 We took a Vintage Classic Car Tour for $50 per person, and it included an hour ride in one of these babies.
 Otherwise, there are a dozen drivers with their beautiful cars in front of Hotel Inglaterra at Parque Central ready to take you wherever you want to go.
 The cost can range from $25 CUC to $50 CUC per hour depending on the tourist season and your destination.
 But, always try to negotiate!